Skip to main content

 • Vascular Surgery (University)

-PGY 2: This year is based on critical care.
+This year is about building on your PGY 1 foundation.
 These rotations are one or two months in length.
 Rotations include:

 • Acute Care Surgery-PM (University for 2 months)